You’ve received an alert in your Slack channel that the CPU rate for the

 You can configure alerts to send multiple alerts.
 You can also set separate levels of alerts (warning and critical), and send an alert when no data is reporting for the metric.

 Destinations determine where to send the alert when its fired and resolved.
 Lightste Observability supports PagerDuty, Slack, and other third-party apps that support webhooks.
 In this case, the alert is sent to a Slack channel every 10 minutes until the alert is resolved or the metric query falls below the threshold.

 So now we know, based on the alert query and configuration, that the CPU usage for one of the hosts of the

 Now that we know the issue, we need to find out why.

 - Charts in alerts allow you to see current and past performance of a metric, including when the alert was triggered.

 - Alerts are based on queries to your metric data.
-You can fine tune the query by adding filters, using groups to alert on specific values of a metric tag, and aggregating the data in a way that makes sense.
+You can fine tune the query by adding filters, using groups to alert on specific values of a metric attribute, and aggregating the data in a way that makes sense.